 Secondly, the impact of visiting relatives can drastically augment stress levels.
 Dealing with the pressure of various extended relatives, often confined in a house well beyond its normal capacity, can inflame any underlying tensions.

 Then there are the expenses: hosting parties, going on holiday, purchasing presents etc. all of which can cut swathes through your finances.
 Financial strain seamlessly connects to domestic tension, and so the statistical spike in divorces is perhaps unsurprising.

 Disappointing presents might also aggravate an already sensitive family climate.
 Many of us have seen the scene from Love Actually where the wife receives a CD instead of the dazzling gold necklace she’d found in her husband’s pocket the day before.
 It could be the tiny spark to the enormous powder keg and ought never to be underestimated.

-I think the final nail in the coffin is simply the fact that Christmas will strive so very hard to be Christmas.
-By this I mean that the expectations are so high, and the Disney image of the idyllic sing-along family around the fire so gooey, that it all just becomes too much.
+Perhaps the final nail in the coffin is simply the fact that Christmas will strive so very hard to be Christmas.
+The expectations are so high, and the Disney image of the idyllic sing-along family around the fire so cloying, that it all just becomes too much.
 Our expectations are forcibly elevated, and a constant paralytic fear of failure runs rife.

 We are simply more likely to feel dissatisfied: and it seems that this dissatisfaction may not just limit itself to our feelings towards the festive period.